Active

 How do I know if my vehicle is included in an Audi E-Tron battery recall?

 Audi issued recalls for this battery short-circuit issue in December 2023, March 2024, and September 2024.
-If you have received a recall notice for battery issues, you are likely included in our class action lawsuit.
 See copies of the recall notices below:

-• Audi Recall 931B – recall notice issued September 2024 which involves certain 2022-2024 E-Tron GT and RS E-Tron GT models
+• Audi Recall 931B – recall notice issued September 2024 which involves certain 2022-2024 e-tron GT and RS E-Tron GT models

-• Audi Recall 93U9 – recall notice issued December 2023 which involves certain 2020-2022 E-Tron Sportback Quattro and 2019-2022 E-Tron Quattro vehicles.
+• Audi Recall 93U9 – recall notice issued December 2023 which involves certain 2020-2022 e-tron Sportback Quattro and 2019-2022 E-Tron Quattro vehicles.

-• Audi Recall 93VM – recall notice issued March 2024 which involves certain 2022-2023 RS E-Tron GTs.
+• Audi Recall 93VM – recall notice issued March 2024 which involves certain 2022-2023 RS e-tron GTs.

 Our Auto Defect Attorneys